A Primer on Evolutionary Optimization Frameworks for Near-Field Multi-Source Localization: Near-Field Eigen-Subspace Fitting DE Localization

 \subsubsection{Eigen-Subspace Fitting Objective Function}

-We define an objective function based on subspace misalignment, which quantifies the mismatch between the received signal subspace and the model subspace spanned by the candidate array response matrix.
+For expanded representation, we define an objective function based on subspace misalignment, inspired by subspace-fitting methods such as Weighted Subspace Fitting (WSF)~\cite{viberg1991wsf}, which quantifies the mismatch between the received signal subspace and the model subspace spanned by the candidate array response matrix.

 Similar to subspace-based localization methods such as MUSIC, we first form the sample covariance matrix $\mathbf{R}$ and extract its top $K$ eigenvectors to obtain the received signal subspace.
 Specifically, the sample covariance matrix is computed as

 and its eigendecomposition yields

 where $\boldsymbol{\Sigma}_s \in \mathbb{C}^{K\times K}$ and $\boldsymbol{\Sigma}_n \in \mathbb{C}^{(M-K)\times (M-K)}$ contain the $K$ largest and $(M-K)$ smallest eigenvalues of $\mathbf{R}$ on their diagonal, and $\mathbf{U}_s \in \mathbb{C}^{M \times K}$ and $\mathbf{U}_n \in \mathbb{C}^{M \times (M-K)}$ consist of the corresponding eigenvectors.
 The eigen-subspace fitting (ESF) objective function is defined as